Bell Capsicum/chilli - the outside edge is not as hot as the inside.

 ItP Garden in Stages...

-2. Soil forked over, weed and worm tea poured on, the paths defined, and the worm tower installed.
+1.How it looked before we began.2.
+Soil forked over, weed and worm tea poured on, the paths defined, and the worm tower installed.
 (Watering just beginning.)

 3.Organic soil, Mushroom and Organic Compost Added.
 Arrowroot, Paulownia and Comfrey leaves chopped up and applied to garden beds.